CodeWriterWriter/seneca-sybase-store/README.md

 Building
 -----
-This plugin is base on the **node-odbc** module (https://github.com/wankdanker/node-odbc), which is communicates with the native ODBC layer, and thus requires native compilation.
+This plugin is base on the **node-odbc** module (https://github.com/wankdanker/node-odbc), which communicates using the native ODBC layer, and thus requires native compilation.
 Native compilation is managed by **node-gyp**. (https://github.com/TooTallNate/node-gyp).
-Please see that project for additional prerequisites including Python 2.7, and C/C++ tool chain.
+Please see that project for additional prerequisites (including Python 2.7, and C/C++ tool chain).
- See these module requirements for the correct build and further requirements.
+ See the **node-odbc** module for further build requirements (e.g. unixODBC for Linux/OSX).
+ Also, an ODBC driver must be available.

 Tests
 -----